rfdrake/cibh/README.md

 the proper path for usage2fig to find the xfigs in.
 If you don't have any xfigs just comment out the line that says usage2fig.

-# Step 4: Put the router names in data/<network>/routers
+# Step 4: Put the router names in the 'database'

 no more database.
 Put your router names in a file - use whatever file collect points at.

+For instance:

+    data/<network>/routers

+or an example:

+    data/mynet/routers

 # Step 5: Build your snmp mibs